alexfoglia1/axel/README.md

          stdlib: reimplementation of the C stdlib library libc/
          string: reimplementation of the C string library

-    common/
-           include/
-                   common: headers containing functions which are intended to be general purpose and accessible by every OS module common/
-           common: implementation of general purpose functions

     sysroot: The AXEL-OS system root, it is generated during the build process and it contains kernel binary and a minimal initial filesystem